-- Approved securities include the securities held in the Bloomberg Aggregate Index The portfolio holdings are expected to be a stratified sample of the index with the objective to earn the reported return of the index with low relative volatility (tracking error). - Exchange-traded funds are permissible investments and shall comprise no more than 10% of the portfolio at market.
+- Approved securities include the securities held in the Bloomberg Aggregate Index The portfolio holdings are expected to be a stratified sample of the index. - Exchange-traded funds are permissible investments and shall comprise no more than 10% of the portfolio at market.
 No single security shall comprise more than 10% of the portfolio's overall allocation after accounting for price appreciation, except for any U.S. Treasury or U.S. agency securities. - The portfolio is expected to be fully invested in fixed income securities.
 However, the Investment Manager may hold up to 5% of its portfolio in cash equivalents.
-The cash will be invested in the commingled short term investment fund managed by the custodian consistent with OCC Reg.
+For Separate Accounts the cash will be invested in the commingled short term investment fund managed by the custodian consistent with OCC Reg.
 9 and/or SEC Rule 2a-7.
 Should an Investment Manager need to maintain cash levels exceeding the 5% guideline, the Investment Manager must notify Investment Staff promptly and in writing.

-Fixed Income Manager(s) Separately-Managed, Short Duration
+Fixed Income Manager(s) Separately-Managed, Short Duration, Active